koltclassic/koltclassic.github.io/_posts/2018-02-28-game-dev-post-3.md

 ```

-With this method added, I could visually understand the difference between different turret ranges:
+With this method added, I could visually understand the difference between different turret ranges.
-A turret with a range of 15
 ![]({{ "/assets/GizmoRange15.png" | absolute_url }})
 *A turret with a wireframe sphere showing a range of 15*
-The same turret with a range of 5
 ![]({{ "/assets/GizmoRange5.png" | absolute_url }})
 *A turret with a wireframe sphere showing a range of 5*